 The nominees for director do not hold any stock options to acquire Common Shares as of the date hereof.
-Member of the Audit Committee which is required pursuant to the Business Corporations Act (Alberta).

-(3) Member of the Compensation Committee.
+(2) Member of the Audit Committee which is required pursuant to the ABCA.

-(4) Includes occupations for preceding five years unless the director was elected at the previous annual meeting of shareholders of the Corporation and was shown as a nominee for election as a director in the information circular in respect of such meeting.
-Includes 2,164,326 Common Shares owned by JDL Capital Canada Ltd., a private company wholly-owned by Mr. Fostey.
+(3) Includes 2,363,895 Common Shares owned by JDL Capital Canada Ltd., a private company wholly-owned by Mr. Fostey.